wythers/myblog/README.md

 ![Wyther's Blog home page](myblogHomePage.png)

-Myblog was designed for you if you want to create modern Web Blog.
+Myblog was designed to build a modern Web Blog.
 Just a small bit about it:

 - **Responsive Design**: The web app created by `myblog` that look good on all devices! and automatically adjust for different screen sizes and viewports.

-- **SPA**: Yes, Building with Myblog will produce an SPA web blog, which means leaving rendering to the visitor and requiring fewer server resources.
+- **SPA**: Yes, Building with Myblog will produce an SPA web blog, which means leaving rendering to the frontend and requiring fewer server resources.
 Taking [Wyther's Blog](wytherblog.top) as an example, the annual cloud server bill is about $15.

 - **Microservice-based** On the backend, for example, web and application services are independent, which means migration can take a few minutes depending on the cloud provider's price.

-- **Writing Only With Markdown** No HTML, No CSS, NO static page, just writing your post ONLY with Markdown!!!
+- **Writing Post Only With Markdown** No HTML, No CSS, NO static page, just writing your post ONLY with Markdown!!!

 There's a lot more to be had!
 Give it a try and find out.